alpbeysir/ceng795-blog/hw4_blog.md

 **Stupid mistake**

 Initially for each call of sample_texture for an image texture I was copying the image data before accessing it.
 This obviously resulted in horrible performance.
-A short profiling session later I fixed it.
+A short profiling session fixed it.

 **Checkerboard?**